shipyardapp/Shipyard-Documentation/docs/reference/blueprint-library.md

 ## Definition

-The Blueprint Library is a location for pre-made Custom Blueprints developed by Shipyard staff.
+The Blueprint Library is a location for pre-made [Blueprints](./blueprints/blueprints-overview) developed by Shipyard staff.
 These Blueprints provide an easy way to avoid monotonous development work associated with integrations.

-We designed these Blueprints to:
+Library Blueprints are designed to:

 - Accomplish a single common action with a single vendor
+- Require minimal details and credentials to get started
 - Require no coding
-- Require minimal details and credentials
-- Allow moving credentials from a user-facing entry to an always-set environment variable
-- Be editable for your organization's custom needs

-Adding a Blueprint to your organization creates a copy of the original Blueprint in your organization.
-At that point, you can manipulate the code and environment variables as you see fit.
+Library Blueprints are immediately available to every user in an organization.
+These Blueprints are constantly updated and monitored by our team.
+If you run into connection issues or general errors, contact [support@shipyardapp.com](mailto:support@shipyardapp.com)

 In an effort to be transparent about how our Blueprints work, we open-source the code and make it available on our [Github](https://github.com/shipyardapp).
 The repositories are broken up by vendor and all end in `-blueprints`.
 If some functionality isn't working appropriately, you can open an issue in Github or submit a pull request with the proposed changes.

-As Blueprints get updated, we will create new release tags and send out a notification to all users that actively use the Blueprint.
-In most cases, you can simply update the version tag on the requirements tab.

 ### Categories and Actions